Can a foreigner purchase property in Japan?

 Important Points for a Foreigner purchasing Real Estate in Japan

-Real Estate Transactions and Real Estate Information in Japan
+Real Estate in Japan: Transactions and Information

 SUUMO: https://suumo.jp/